Animatron/player/doc/API.md

 > ♦ `builder.acomp % (comp: C.C_*) => Builder`

-Change the global composition operation for alpha blending, see the accepted values in [Constants](#constants) section.
+Change the global composition operation for alpha blending or any composition-trick you want.
+See the accepted values in [Constants](#constants) section.

     // a trick on how to achieve no-looking-through
     // elements on the layer with 0.5 opacity